 If we are filing your returns by paper/mail (such as prior year returns), I will mail the completed returns to you for your signature along with filing instructions.
 You may also come and pick up your completed returns in person at my office.

-It is important that you get your information to me as soon as possible if you want to file by April 15.
+It is important that you get your information to me as soon as possible.
 If I receive your materials after March 25, I may need to file an automatic extension for you.
-This extension would expire on October 15, 2015.
+This extension would expire on October 16, 2023.
 Please note that this is an extension of time to file, not an extension to pay any tax due.
 If you owe tax with your return, interest and late penalties may apply even if I file an extension for you.